GPUnion: Autonomous GPU Sharing on Campus: GPUnion Design

 \subsection{GPUnion Overview}

-Based on the above design principles, GPUnion is composed of three key components that work together in coordination.
-The following sections will provide an overview of each component.
+\nop{Based on the above design principles, \sysname{} is composed of three key components that work together in coordination. }This section provides an overview of \sysname{} system architecture, which is also illustrated by Fig.~\ref{fig:system_architecture}.

-\nop{The design of \textsf{GPUnion} centers on creating a resilient, cooperative GPU-sharing platform within a campus LAN, where resource providers retain full autonomy and trust is prioritized over centralized enforcement.
+\nop{The design of \sysname{} centers on creating a resilient, cooperative GPU-sharing platform within a campus LAN, where resource providers retain full autonomy and trust is prioritized over centralized enforcement.
 The system architecture comprises three key components that work together to enable voluntary GPU sharing while preserving provider control and ensuring reliable service delivery. }

 \textbf{Central Scheduler and Coordinator.} The central scheduler serves as the coordination hub for resource discovery, allocation decisions, and workload management.
 It maintains a real-time view of available GPU resources across the campus network through periodic status updates from provider agents.
-The scheduler implements multiple allocation strategies, including round-robin distribution for fairness and priority-based assignment for time-sensitive workloads.
-Unlike traditional cluster schedulers that assume persistent resource availability, \textsf{GPUnion}'s scheduler is designed to handle dynamic resource volatility, incorporating provider reliability predictions and graceful degradation mechanisms.
+The scheduler implements multiple allocation strategies, including distribution for fairness and assignment based on priority for time-sensitive workloads.
+Unlike traditional cluster schedulers that assume persistent resource availability, \sysname{}'s scheduler is designed to handle dynamic resource volatility, incorporating provider reliability predictions and \nop{graceful} degradation mechanisms.

 \textbf{Provider Agents and Local Control.} Each participating node runs a lightweight agent that implements the provider supremacy model through local control mechanisms and real-time monitoring.
 The agent exposes REST APIs for resource advertisement, workload lifecycle management, and emergency controls while maintaining absolute provider authority through ``kill-switch'' functionality.
 Providers can instantly terminate running workloads, pause further allocations, or disconnect from the platform without coordination overhead.
 The agent automatically handles node registration, authentication token management, and secure network connectivity through the network API.